Skip to content

 A prompt that works well: "I’m a UK electrician.
 I’ve done a site survey at a 3-bed semi.
 Scope: replace consumer unit, install 8 new double sockets, fix a fault on the ring main.
 Write me a professional itemised quote covering labour, materials, and a brief scope description.
 Keep it under 300 words and suitable for a homeowner."

 The quote will not be perfect first time.
 You will need to adjust figures and add your own pricing.
 But the structure will save you 20 minutes per job.
 Across 10 jobs a week, that is over three hours back in your pocket.
+If you want the full automation stack, our n8n automation guide covers seven workflows that replace a full-time admin.
+Pair faster quoting with an AI-powered lead response system and you can reply to enquiries within minutes, even outside working hours.

 Never send an AI quote without checking it: AI does not know your local material costs, your labour rate, or your business margins.
 Always review and edit before sending.
 The AI writes the words; you set the price.